 Edd has been the director of photography on over 25 feature films such as Nancy Drew and the Hidden Staircase, Acts of Violence, and The Gallows, distributed by the likes of Warner Bros, Lionsgate and Sony.
 He has shot narrative, commercial, documentary, and music videos across North America, Europe, Asia and South America, working with such reputable brands as Gillette, Lego, Budweiser, Chrysler, Newsweek and GQ.

 Edd is well-versed using film as well as all digital formats.
 He holds two MA degrees: one from the London Film School (where he was the youngest ever graduate), and one from the prestigious American Film Institute (where he specialized in Cinematography – again as one of the youngest in his class).
 Edd now splits his time between London and Los Angeles.
-Currently, Edd is shooting his next project in the UK, Surprised By Oxford, a feature film based on the best-selling memoir.
+Recently, Edd shot the upcoming project Surprised By Oxford in the UK, a feature film based on the best-selling memoir.